openface/festorbot/README.md

 node-based discord bot that queries your DayZ server for game information and updates your discord channel names to reflect the current player counts.

-Eg. "HotGarbage: 0/60"
+![image](https://user-images.githubusercontent.com/7429/133143394-e4cd3bac-1f24-4d92-914f-5185a1c9cd31.png)

-#### Discord
+#### Discord Setup

+First, invite the bot into your discord server.
+We'll assume you know how this done.

-First, be sure to create the discord channels that the bot will be responsible for managing.
+Secondly, create the discord voice channels that the bot will be responsible for within your discord server.
 Be sure that the bot has the permissions necessary for renaming those channels.
-Also, use voice channels instead of text channels to be able to use special characters such as slash and parenthesis.
+Make them voice channels instead of text channels to be able to use special characters such as slash and parenthesis.

-![image](https://user-images.githubusercontent.com/7429/133143394-e4cd3bac-1f24-4d92-914f-5185a1c9cd31.png)

-Note that the Discord API has a rate limit of 2 per 10 minutes in place for channel renaming.
-For this reason, you shouldn't set the POLLING_INTERVAL to less than 2 or 3 minutes anyway because the discord channel will not be updated.

-#### Configuration
+#### Bot Configuration

 Simply rename the included `config.json.sample` to `config.json` and edit accordingly.